Education and Health

 The schools are based on the Profit for Non-Profit ideology where the tuition paid by students who can afford it helps to support students who cannot.
 Even though these schools have scholarship students, all three schools are financially self-sufficient.
 In addition, the schools permit AIL to operate Learning Centers in their facilities so that students who are not school-aged, or are married, can take classes and become literate and acquire job skills.

-Although the private hospital, opened early in 2011, is still only 90% financially self-sufficient, it is already providing health services at little or no cost to those who cannot afford them.
-AIL understands that Afghans need to learn to take care of themselves as international interest declines.
-AIL’s assistance in developing this Profit for Non-Profit program in these schools and the hospital is contributing to a huge step forward for these Afghan communities.
+The private hospital opened early in 2011 and is providing health services for those who can afford it.
+The hospital also serves the poor and provides services to them at little or no cost.
+Afghans need to learn to take care of themselves especially as international interest declines.
+CHI's assistance in developing this Profit for Non-Profit program in schools and the hospital is contributing to a step forward to self reliance for Afghan communities.

-CHI provides additional funding to schools to fill the gap between fees and running costs.
-This support takes the form of teacher training and administrative training for staff.
+CHI provides additional funding to 3 private schools in Afghanistan to fill the gap between fees and running costs.
+The schools are co educational and students pay fees but there are scholarships available to help those with difficult economic circumstances.
+CHI 's support mainly takes the form of teacher training and administrative training for staff.

 A private surgical and gynecological hospital in Heart was recently built it started providing services in Feb 2010 and was fully opened in 2011.
 The hospital now treats approximately 2,000 patients a month.
 The facility has a laboratory, pharmacy and surgical, x-ray, CT scan capabilities and specialists in internal medicine, maternity, and orthopedics.
 The hospital is arranged on four floors and totals 1,192 sq meters where 200 patients can be seen each day from all over the southwest region of the country.